The Illusive Last Generation

 is time to face facts: Either Bible prophecy has failed, its popular

-interpreters are wrong, or they have lied and misled millions of Christians.
+interpreters are mistaken, or they have lied deliberately and thereby misled millions of Christians.
 Should we not open our eyes and see what the Bible actually says on these matters?

 Things

-sledgehammered them into the warnings of Jesus - “No one except God alone
+went awry when the Prophecy Industry started to create loopholes in the words of Jesus - “No one except God alone

 knows the day or the hour,” and “the Son of Man is coming in a season